katerynakim/app-theme/development-strategy.md

 ## 2. Showcase and icons

 This user story consists of showcase (nice backgroung image), core features and 6 icons.
+The user story was created on branch 2-showcase-icons

 ### HTML